svecosystem/barqode/docs/src/content/components/barqode-dropzone.md

 Callback function that is called when a barcode is detected.

-It receives an array of [detected barcodes](https://developer.mozilla.org/en-US/docs/Web/API/BarcodeDetector/detect#return_value), one callback per image dropped.
+It receives an array of [detected barcodes](https://developer.mozilla.org/en-US/docs/Web/API/BarcodeDetector/detect#return_value), one callback per image.

 If not barcode is detected, the array will be empty.